langchain-ai/langchain/templates/rag-weaviate/README.md

 # rag-weaviate

-This package performs RAG (Retriever-Augmented Generation) using Weaviate and OpenAI.
+This template performs RAG with Weaviate.

 ## Environment Setup

+Set the `OPENAI_API_KEY` environment variable to access the OpenAI models.

-This package connects to a hosted Weaviate vectorstore.
-Ensure the following environment variables are set in `chain.py`:
+Also, ensure the following environment variables are set:
 * `WEAVIATE_ENVIRONMENT`
 * `WEAVIATE_API_KEY`

-Also, `OPENAI_API_KEY` should be set for using OpenAI models.

 ## Usage